humanmade/HM-Portfolio/readme.txt

 = The plugin doesn't work, what do I do? =

-Support questions should be made using the wordpress support forums: http://wordpress.org/tags/hm-portfolio?forum_id=10
+Support questions should be made using the WordPress support forums: http://wordpress.org/tags/hm-portfolio?forum_id=10

 Visit the Issues page of the plugin homepage at: https://github.com/humanmade/HM-Portfolio/issues